What Is Credit Life Insurance?

 The only way to know for certain how much credit life insurance will cost is to apply for a free quote from your lender while setting up your loan.
 You could then compare this cost against setting up a regular life insurance policy.

-Things to Consider Before Buying Credit Life Insurance
+Things to Ask Yourself Before Buying Credit Life Insurance

 Before buying a credit life insurance policy, ask yourself the following questions: